nrupeshsurya/nrupeshsurya.github.io/_posts/2021-04-17-RSA-Algorithm.md

 title: RSA algorithm in C
 categories: [RSA Algorithm, Encryption, Computer Networks, C programming, OpenSSL]
 ---
 RSA algorithm is a widely used encryption tool.
-The algorithm was invented by Ron Rivest, Adi Shamir in 1977 which is still in production.
+The algorithm was invented by Ron Rivest, Adi Shamir and Leonard Adleman in 1977 which is still in production.
 RSA has been extensively used in various data-sensitive applications such as HTTPS protocol(SSL uses the RSA algorithm), e-Banking, and Bluetooth among many more core applications.

 ![](/images/rsa.svg)